digital-asset/daml-katacoda/fundamental-concepts/contract-keys/4_using_contract_keys.md

 </pre>

 - `queryContractKey` takes as first argument the `template` name (`@User`), the `Party` that will make the query as the second argument (`alice`), and the contract key as the third argument (`(alice)`)
-- `fetchByKey` takes only two argument, i.e., the template name and the contract key
+- `fetchByKey` takes only two argument, i.e., the template name and the contract key and returns a tuple, where the first factor is the actual contract ID and the second factor is the contract data
-- Both actions return a tuple, where the first factor is the actual contract ID and the second factor is the contract data
+- `queryContractKey` returns an `Optional` tuple (consisting of the contract ID and the contract data)

 Since we didn't exercise a choice on `Alice` `User` contract, we expect the returned contract ID to be unchanged.
 We check if this is true with `assert $ aliceContractId == contractId`.